SquadGames/Squad-Prototype/README.md

 # Squad (Consider the name Squad Platform)

- Blockchain platform for user contributed content marketplaces
+Decentralized marketplace for cooperative content

+## Developing

+Run tests with `npx builder test`

+## Outline

 * Smart contract system
   * Create bonds associated to content
   * Automatically purchase a basket of bonds with surplus from another